Home " How do I calculate my GHG footprint? " CO2 emissions by sector of activity

 In addition, the industry is facing increasingly strict environmental regulations with the strengthening of emission quotas decided in July 2021 by the European Union.
 These quotas, if not respected, force manufacturers to buy "rights to pollute" on the European carbon market, whose prices are growing exponentially (300€/tCo2e expected in 2040).

-The benefits of a GHG assessment are not limited to the environment.
-The realization of a carbon footprint allows to reduction of costs and to improve the economic performance of a company.
+The benefits of a GHG balance are not limited to the environment.
+Carrying out a carbon footprint (whether for the textile, automotive, construction or other industries) can reduce costs and improve a company's economic performance.

 Carrying out a GHG assessment in the tertiary sector: commerce, administration, transport, financial and real estate activities, services to companies and individuals, education, health and social action.